 You just need a pumpkin and a scale for this simple Halloween party game.
 Aim to get a fairly large pumpkin, and then have your guests make guesses about its weight.
 Award a prize to the person with the closest guess.

-This Halloween party game from Party Game Ideas is a structured version of truth or dare.
+This Truth or Dare Halloween party game is a structured version of truth or dare.
 Guests must answer questions about their past Halloweens or complete a spooky dare.
 This game works best in small groups, so if you have a large party you'll need to break everyone into teams.

 Tarot Card Readings

-Print a free set of tarot cards from DarkTarot.com.
-Then, use a tarot interpretive guide to provide a spooky reading to your guests.
-Don't forget to turn down the lights and light some candles to set a spooky mood.Continue to 29 of 36 below.
+Print a free set of tarot cards, then use a tarot interpretive guide to provide a spooky reading to your guests.
+Don't forget to turn down the lights and light some candles to set a spooky mood.Continue to 29 of 39 below.

 Next Halloween I Think I Will Be ...

 This Halloween party game starts off simply but quickly gets tricky.
-To start, one guest should complete the phrase "Next Halloween I think I will be..."
+It's similar to the "Going on a Picnic" game To start, one guest should complete the phrase "Next Halloween, I think I will be..."
 Then, the next guest in line should go, saying their answer and repeating the answer of the person before them.
-Continue like that until you make it through all of your guests, with each person having to memorize a longer list.
+Continue like that until you make it through all of your guests, each subsequent person has to memorize a longer list.

 If your neighbors won't mind, liven up your Halloween party with a screaming contest.
 It certainly will loosen up your guests and give them permission to get loud.
 Give awards for categories, such as the loudest scream, best scream, scariest scream, and silliest scream.